 Irpinia is the name commonly used for the province of Avellino, a town of almost 60,000 in Campania, about 50 Km away from Naples, and 40 Km from the Amalfi Coast.

-Irpinia was the area most severely hit by the earthquake, and so for all the press info about the tragedy, it started to be called the Irpinia earthquake.
+Irpinia was the area most severely hit by the earthquake.
+So, for all the press info about the tragedy, it started to be called the Irpinia earthquake.

-The official total bill of the 1980 Irpinia earthquake was 2,914 deaths, more than 10,000 injured and 300,000 homeless.
-Roads, railways, water pipes, electric pipes: the majority of the area’s infrastructures were destroyed or damaged.
+The official total cost of the 1980 Irpinia earthquake was 2,914 deaths, more than 10,000 injuries, and 300,000 homeless.
+Roads, railways, water pipes, and electric pipes—the majority of the area’s infrastructure—were destroyed or damaged.

 It was dark when the 1980 Irpinia earthquake hit, and only the day after the light made it possible to understand how big the destruction was, but the area was so vast and partially remote that it took three days to have a complete idea of the dimensions of the tragedy.

-On November 23rd, 1980 I was also homeless.
+On November 23rd, 1980, I was also homeless.
 The building that hosted the flat where I used to live was still standing but damaged.
 The flat was on the sixth and top floor of that tall and narrow building.
-Authorities told us we were not authorized to live there.
+Authorities told us we were not authorised to live there.
 But we had the chance to go up just once to collect warm clothes, blankets and our valuables.
-I forgot the blankets but took my Pentax and all my B&W Ilford FP4 film rolls.
+I forgot the blankets, but took my Pentax and all my B&W Ilford FP4 film rolls.

 The following days were spent mainly searching for survivors or corpses.
 I had my camera with me and used it every time I could.